Searching for Captain Knox

 I drove by the creek one more time and looked high up on the bluff on the opposite side.
 Through the trees, I could just make out a monument.
-Recognizing it from FindAGrave.com, I knew it was Benjamin Logan’s grave marker.
+Looking on my phone at pictures on FindAGrave.com, I decided it looked like Benjamin Logan’s grave marker.
 Knox’s grave is up there too, but can’t be seen from the road.

 No other place does more to tell the story of the 8th Virginia Regiment than the house and museum at Locust Grove, near Louisville, Kentucky.
 It does this almost unintentionally.
 Locust Grove was the after-war home of Captain William Croghan (who was a major when the war ended).
 He married the sister of fellow 8th Virginia Captain Jonathan Clark and lived not far from Clark at the fall-line of the Ohio River (Louisville).
 This was a roughly 400-mile boat ride from his old home at Pittsburgh.For many 8th Virginia men, the opening up of Kentucky was their main reason for fighting in the war.
 Colonel Abraham Bowman, captains Croghan, Clark, James Knox, and George Slaughter all moved to Kentucky after (or during) the war.
 So did a large number of the regiment’s junior officers and enlisted men.

 I have compared this research to a jigsaw puzzle—the compilation of thousands of discrete bits of information from a multitude of sources.
 It was a bit of a shock, therefore to visit Locust Grove and find a place that seemed in so many ways to be a memorial to the 8th Virginia Regiment and its veterans.
 It isn’t actually that, of course.
 I don't think the regiment itself is even mentioned.
 Much more is said about Croghan's brother-in-law George Rogers Clark.
 But the museum’s exhibits wonderfully contextualize and illustrate the world of the 8th Virginia, before, during and especially after the war.